GoogleCloudPlatform/community/tutorials/setup-arma-server-compute-engine.md

     $ cd armaserver
     $ ./armaserver -name=server -config=server.cfg

-## What's next

-For more information, see the
-[Arma 3 dedicated server page](https://community.bistudio.com/wiki/Arma_3_Dedicated_Server#Configuration) on the Bohemia Interactive wiki.
+For information about the contents of the configuration file, see the [Arma 3 dedicated server page](https://community.bistudio.com/wiki/Arma_3_Dedicated_Server#Configuration) on the Bohemia Interactive wiki.